 As soon as you land on the Kapwing homepage, you’ll be greeted by a simple, modern website design with a very clean UI.
 As a web designer myself, I typically assume that if the website is well-designed, the app is as well.
 That holds true for Kapwing.

 My favorite aspect about the website is that you can hop straight into editing an image without having to sign in or sign up right away.
-This give you a way to try out the studio directly, something often lost with SaaS companies.
+This gives you a way to try out the studio directly, something often lost with SaaS companies.

-Great UI/UX, low learning curve
+Great UI/UX with a low learning curve

 Regardless of whether you have any experience in content creation, Kapwing is a breeze to use.
 Everything is self-explanatory, even if you’ve never made a meme in your life.
 It’s easy to see where to select fonts, how to crop items, change colors, and more.